curtischong/checklet/deploy/deploy.md

 sudo docker pull splacorn/checklet-nginx:latest

-sudo docker pull splacorn/checklet:latest
+sudo docker pull splacorn/checklet:latest (note: if you only made client changes, you can skip the above steps and start here)

-sudo docker compose up
+sudo docker compose up (do NOT use docker-compose)

+# If you need to change your openai api key, do this:

+on the server, open the .env file and change OPENAI_API_KEY to your openai api key on my mac, change the .zshrc OPENAI_API_KEY env variable

 # If you need to get ssl cert beforehand